Congress OKs $1.9T virus relief bill in win for Biden, Dems - WTMJ

 The legislation would reduce the number of people living in poverty this year by around one-third, from 44 million down to 28 million, the liberal-leaning Urban Institute estimated Wednesday.
 The poverty rate for children would be reduced by over half, said the institute, which examined the impact of the measure’s stimulus checks, jobless benefits, food stamps and tax credits for children.

 Rep. Jared Golden of Maine was the only Democrat to oppose the measure.
-He said in a written statement that some of the bill’s spending wasn’t urgent.
+He said some of the bill’s spending wasn’t urgent.

 Republicans said the country will pay a price for the extra spending.